gernd/clojure-study-group/category-theory/chapter3/solutions/clojure.md

 # 2
 ## a
+* composition works
-* composition works is associative -> preorder
+* is associative -> preorder
 * if A subset B and B subset A -> A = B
 * partial order
 * any two objects are in relation with each other -> not neccessarily!

 ## b
+* composition: ok
+* associative: ok
+-> preorder
+* if T1 is a subtype of T2 and T2 is a subtype of T1 -> T1 = T2 ?
+-> i guess so
+-> any two objects are in relation? -> no
+-> partial order

+# 3
+* Reminder: Definition of a set-Monoid
+ * set with a binary operation
+ * opration is associative and there is a neutral element
+## Set-Theoretical Monoid for Bool with &&
+()

+## Set-Theoretical Monoid for Bool with ||